 Here are two very different scenarios.

-If Citizens were sold to another bank, that would be bad news for Rhode Island.
+If Citizens was sold to another bank, that would be bad news for Rhode Island.
 The 2,000 or so employees who work in local branches would likely retain their jobs, unless the new owner downsized.
 But the 3,000 or so jobs in bank operations would be vulnerable, depending on whether the new owner was already performing such operations in the United States.